Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ### 9.4.1 Trading Post

 The trading post is the main way for players to trade items, since there is **no** direct player to player trading.
 When selling an item there is a 15% tax.
 5% of that have to be paid when listing the item, the other 10% will be deducted once the item is sold.

+> There is no direct player to player trade, so the trading post is the only official way to trade between players.

 ## 9.5 Options